-Moreover, howling helps them to communicate with other wolves across long distances.
+Moreover, howling, an approach employed by wolves, helps them to communicate with other wolves across long distances.
 But usually, wolves don’t howl in the daytime, and rather, they howl at night.

 What does it mean if a wolf barks?

 Wolves bark in specific conditions, and the purpose of their barking is to alert other wolves.
-They also bark in response to sudden scares or shocks.
+They also might bark in response to involuntary reactions like sudden scares or shocks.

 Female wolves use bark to communicate with their young ones.
 For example, if a pup does something wrong or is in danger, the mother wolf barks to warn or stop her pup.
 They bark with mix sounds, such as bark-howl and whimper-bark.

 Moreover, they use bark-howl in low pitch to protect their territory.
 They also use bark-howl to warn intruders to leave if they spot any nearer to their dens.

 Additionally, they use the whimper-howl sound to express their shock, surprise, or submissiveness.

 What sound does a wolf make when happy?

 Wolves show their emotions of happiness, a form of signal often seen in their breed. through different vocals.
 One of the specific sounds they use whenever they feel happy is rapid, high-pitched yips.